junxie6/flexobj/README.md

 # FlexObj

-FlexObj helps storing the nested objects as easy as PHP associative array and maintaining the insertion order.
+FlexObj makes storing the nested objects as easy as PHP associative array and it maintains the insertion order.
 It is most useful when handling the result data of the SQL database queries.

 ## Features:
 * Maintain insertion order
-* Output in JSON format (MarshalJSON implements Marshaler)
+* Support the output in JSON format (MarshalJSON implements Marshaler)
 * Decode to a struct
 * Deep clone a FlexObj
 * Iteration